crispinprojects/talkcalendar/README.md

 ## BASH Script Installer

-The easiest way to install Talk Calendar is to use the bash script installer from the terminal.
-This is found in the binary directory in the download.
+The easiest way to install Talk Calendar is to use the BASH script installer from the terminal.
+This is found in the installers directory in the download.

 To install Talk Calendar run the installer script as shown below and follow the on-screen instructions.